E90Post

 Preparing the Flush Procedure:

-• Connect a length of rubber hose to both of the core connections.
-I shoved some cheap 3/8” ID rubber fuel hose all the way inside each connection to create a low-pressure seal.
+• Connect a length of rubber hose to each of the core connections.
+I shoved some cheap 3/8” ID rubber fuel hose all the way inside each connection to create a seal.

 • Next, soak, or preferably, CIRCULATE the solutions listed below to dissolve and break up the substances that are blocking the core.
 I ran my hoses into a deep jug with a low-pressure pond-pump inside.
 I filled the jug with each of the solutions and pumped through the core in BOTH directions to ensure that the solution thoroughly percolates through the muck inside.
 The solution simply returns to the jug to be pumped in a continuous loop.